upsicleclown/ocrMachine/README.md

 # ocrMachine
-a web-app canvas for optical character recogniztion
+a web-app canvas for optical character recognition